Leaving an Abusive Relationship with No Money

 11. Open new bank accounts

-Cancel all credit cards that are in your name so that your ex does not go on a spending spree and blow your credit score.
+Cancel all credit cards that are in your name so that your abusive partner does not go on a spending spree and blow your credit score.

 12. The need to travel